How To Respond To Someone Who Is Projecting

 The best way to deal with someone who is projecting on you is to ignore them.
 Don’t engage them in conversation unless it’s necessary.

-If they continue to project on you, then you can politely tell them that you’d rather not discuss it.
+If they continue to project on you, you can politely tell them you’d rather not discuss it.
 They aren’t thinking straight, so engaging them in conversation may make the ordeal worse for both of you.

 There are many reasons why someone might be projecting on you.
 Some of these include:

 People often project due to their own insecurities.
 By pointing out flaws in others, they can divert attention away from themselves.

 Projection can act as a defense mechanism.
 When individuals feel threatened, they might attribute their negative feelings to someone else.

 People with low self-esteem may project their own perceived inadequacies onto others to feel better about themselves.